Second Battle of St Albans: Background

 The Wars of the Roses were fought between the supporters of two branches of the Plantagenet dynasty: the House of Lancaster, represented by the mentally-unstable King Henry VI, and those of the rival House of York.
 Richard of York quarrelled with several of Henry's court during the late 1440s and the early 1450s.
 He was respected as a soldier and administrator and was believed by his own supporters to have a better claim to the throne than Henry.
-York and his friends finally openly rebelled in 1455.
-At the First Battle of St Albans, York gained a victory, but that did not resolve the causes of the conflict.
-After several attempts at reconciliation, fighting resumed in 1459.
+York and his friends rebelled in 1455.
+At the First Battle of St Albans, York gained a victory but that did not resolve the causes of the conflict.
+After attempts at reconciliation, fighting resumed in 1459.
 At the Battle of Northampton in 1460, Richard of York's nephew, the Earl of Warwick, defeated a Lancastrian army and captured King Henry, who had taken no part.

-York returned to London from exile in Ireland and attempted to claim the throne, but his supporters were not prepared to go so far.
+York returned to London from exile in Ireland and attempted to claim the throne but his supporters were not prepared to go so far.
 Instead, an agreement was reached, the Act of Accord by which York or his heirs were to become king after Henry's death.
 That agreement disinherited Henry's young son, Edward of Westminster.
 Henry's wife, Margaret of Anjou, refused to accept the Act of Accord and took Edward to Scotland to gain support there.
-York's rivals and enemies meanwhile raised an army in the north of England.
-York and his brother-in-law, the Earl of Salisbury (Warwick's father), led an army to the north late in 1460 to counter these threats, but they drastically underestimated the Lancastrian forces.
-At the Battle of Wakefield, the Yorkist army was destroyed, and York; Salisbury; and York's second son, Edmund, Earl of Rutland, were killed in the fighting or executed after the battle.
+York's rivals and enemies raised an army in the north of England.
+York and his brother-in-law, the Earl of Salisbury (Warwick's father), led an army to the north late in 1460 to counter these threats but they underestimated the Lancastrians.
+At the Battle of Wakefield, the Yorkist army was destroyed; York, Salisbury, and York's second son, Edmund, Earl of Rutland, were killed or executed after the battle.